 Toxicity of Tylecodon

-Tylecodons are adapted to avoid animal predation being poisonous.
-Some are highly toxic to livestock, causing farmers in South Africa to remove every Tylecodon they find routinely.
+Tylecodons are adapted to avoid animal predation by being poisonous.
+Some are highly toxic to livestock, and farmers in South Africa routinely remove every Tylecodon they find.
 Keep them away from children, pets, and livestock.
 It is best to wear gloves when handling Tylecodon.

 Links